vishnumeerut/interview-prep/JavaScript/Basics & Fundamentals/null-undefined.md

 ### ✅ Definition

-**`undefined`** is automatically assigned to a variable that has been declared but not initialized with a value.
+**`undefined`** is automatically assigned to a variable that has been declared but not initialized with a value...
   - Indicates **absence of value initialization**.

 **`null`** is explicitly assigned to a variable.